 Cons: Need to be cautious when using

 If you love long blades, this is one is the best fixed blade knife for you.
 With a black TiNi finished stainless steel blade, this knife has spear point with double edges.
 One of them is straight edge as usual, and another one is fully serrated.
-Despite being long, the ergonomic design ensures a comfortable use.
+Despite being long, the ergonomic design ensures comfortable use.
 The length of the blade is 9.75 inches.
 With military-grade strength, it also comes with a comfortable and easy to grip handle.
-There is a long thumb notch on the handle for a better handling of this knife.
+There is a long thumb notch on the handle for better handling of this knife.

 Fallkniven A1 Kraton Handle Black Blade

 Pros: Long blade

-With an overall blade length of 6.3 inch, this is one of the biggest fixed blade in this list.
+With an overall blade length of 6.3 inches, this is one of the biggest fixed blades in this list.
 This knife has an overall length of 11 inches.
-VG10 material is used to make this amazing fixed blade.
-The handle of this fixed blade uses kraton material.
+The VG10 material is used to make this amazing fixed blade.
+The handle of this fixed blade uses Kraton material.
 You may find the price of this blade high, but it’s highly durable and comes with a bigger blade than normal ones.
 If you are in need of a bigger blade, then you know the name: Fallkniven A1.